Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 1.5 hours on JR Sanyo line Nozomi shinkansen to Okayama, then 15 mins to Kurashiki on local train.

-Cost: 7320 JPY or Sakura train covered by the Japan Rail Pass.
+Cost: Approx 7320 JPY or Sakura train covered by the Japan Rail Pass.

 You won’t find this one on other Japan itineraries!
 Welcome to Kurashiki, “The Venice of Japan”, a hidden side of the country unseen by many foreign tourists.
 If you love cultural experiences and exploring off the beaten path, this incredibly preserved Edo-era town is waiting for you.
 Combined with its rich history, Kurashiki is a picturesque place to explore and break up the journey between Hiroshima and Osaka.